If you’ve seen any dog shows on TV, you may have noticed something odd about the German Shepherd Dog.

-While Gypsy, my dog who mucked about in the yard, isn’t going to compare to a shining example of the breed, why did it seem as though the show dogs had such bent back legs?
+While your own GSD may not be a shining example of the breed, why does it seem as though the show dogs have such bent back legs?

 The American Kennel Club (AKC) has regulations as to what is a breed standard and therefore competitive in the ring.
 The listing is fairly detailed, so we will just focus on the one portion that pertains to this article — the hindquarters.